Communities

 Peter Taylor‭ Either way, I think such users can get a friendly nudge to pick another user name.
 On less tolerant platforms such names might just get outright rejected/banned.
 But then of course almost everything means something bad in some other language or context, so it has to be within reason.

-Peter Mortensen‭ wrote over 2 years ago
+Peter Mortensen‭ wrote almost 3 years ago

 It is the same origin, but the spelling is different in English for the first example: Julius Caesar.
 And there is also the acute accent difference.
 Shouldn't that be enough to disambiguate?